tomcl/HowToUseGitTJWC/README.md

 Represents an operational thing you need to do.
 Other text explains what is going on and can be skipped if you just want to get going.
 Be warned though: you will need to come back to the other text at some point.

-At the end there is a [glossary](#glossary) of git terminology that will help make things more precise after you have read the guide.
+At the end there is a [glossary](#glossary) of git terminology that will help make things more precise when you have doubts after you have read the guide.

 ## Preliminaries